EvilBytecode/WindKitty-Protector/README.md

 ## Overview

-CyberShield is a PowerShell-based PC protector script designed to fortify your Windows system against potential threats.
+Windkitty is a PowerShell-based PC protector script designed to fortify your Windows system against potential threats.
 It offers features like startup cleanup, Discord injection prevention, and the option to install [NoMoreCookies](https://github.com/AdvDebug/NoMoreCookies/tree/NoMoreCookies_2.3) for defense against known rats and grabbers.

 ## Features